httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 a stream in the "half-closed (local)" or "closed" state (i.e., streams where no further data will be sent).
-The number of streams that have been prioritized but remain in the "idle" state plus the number of active streams (those in the "open" state or in either of the "half-closed" state; see {{Section 5.1.2 of RFC9113}}) MUST NOT exceed the value of the SETTINGS_MAX_CONCURRENT_STREAMS parameter.
+The number of streams that have been prioritized but remain in the "idle" state plus the number of active streams (those in the "open" state or in either of the "half-closed" states; see {{Section 5.1.2 of RFC9113}}) MUST NOT exceed the value of the SETTINGS_MAX_CONCURRENT_STREAMS parameter.
 Servers that receive such a PRIORITY_UPDATE MUST respond with a connection error of type PROTOCOL_ERROR.